-- (1) Remove and inspect the magnetic chip detector for evidence of metal do not disconnect the wire lead; tie back out of the way. - (2) Install a trough-type device under the base fitting of the chip detector, outward to the left side of the aircraft. - (3) Place a suitable container under the trough to catch the oil. - (4) Remove the base fitting, allowing oil to drain.
+- (1) As applicable, remove and inspect the magnetic chip detector for evidence of metal - do not disconnect the wire lead; tie back out of the way. - (2) Install a trough-type device under the magnetic plug/base fitting of the chip detector, outward to the left side of the aircraft.